kishiyamat/ntu-ut-ling-vwp/script/data-trimming.md

 Before moving on the next step,
 I'd like to make sure that
-everyone feel confortable with a function named aggregate.
+everyone feel confortable with a function named `aggregate`.

 Aggregate is a function in base R.
-It aggregates the inputted data.frame d.f.
+It aggregates the inputted data.frame (`x`),
 1. making sub-data.frames (subset) defined by the `by` input parameter.
-1. applying a function specified by the FUN parameter to each column of the subset
+1. applying a function specified by the `FUN` parameter to each column of the subset

 Let's say we have a refined data, applying two functions.